mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 The `get` method
 on the class
 corresponds to a `GET` HTTP request.
+`*args` and `**kwargs` are a common convention in Python to make a method or function that accepts any number of positional or keyword based arguments.
+We need these to match the expect method signature that Django requires for CBVs.
 Similarly,
 you would write a `post` method to respond to a `POST` HTTP request